How to plan the perfect road trip in Bulgaria

-Psst: At the end of this post, I’m sharing some tips and what I would have done differently looking back.
+Psst: At the end of this post, I’m sharing some tips and what I would have done differently looking back, so keep reading!

 The roads are very scenic, you will pass by tons of sunflower fields and beautiful mountains.
 There are countless little villages with off-white houses with one or two floors with red tiles on rooftops, vegetable gardens covered with vines.
 You will also encounter farm animals, wild dogs, turtles and other reptiles crossing the road.
 In the heartlands, you will sometimes stumble upon old communist statues near villages or even see past Bulgarian and Soviet leader painted on buildings.
 Most of the cars are from the 90’s and early 2000’s, you will even see Ladas in the streets.
 We got lost a couple of times thanks to our GPS and we stumbled into a lot of dirt and bumpy roads with elders sitting outside of their houses looking funny at us and wondering why a rented car was wandering around their tiny village.